 Especially if it’s a romantic date .

-Many of us can even relate to that moment when your friend turns to you from the passenger seat and questions if you’ve had a few too many, and you question it yourself.
+Many of us can even relate to that moment when your friend turns to you from the passenger seat and questions if you’ve had a few too many, and you question it yourself but drive on anyway.

 The sometimes horrifically violent unexpected result of driving after “a few too many” is so honestly shown in this ad that if you’ve seen it you will never forget.
 It will ingrain in your brain like a firebrand and even in a drunken blur you’ll most likely remember to call a cab.